C20C01/MusicBox/README.md

 * Punch mode:
     * When there is no reference data:
-        * Similar to the view mode, but the note grid can be punched with the left mouse button and the chosen note pluses the chosen beat will be played.
+        * Similar to the view mode, but the note grid can be punched with the left mouse button and the chosen note pluses the chosen beat will be played with the right mouse button.
             * Punching cannot be undone, so be sure to confirm the position before you start.
     * When there is reference data:
         * The content of the reference data will be displayed on the note grid.